trynova/website/pages/blog/internals-of-nova-part-2.md

 which in a JavaScript engine's case depends largely (but not only!) on the JavaScript code being run.

+In Object's case, reading properties always requires reading both a `shapes` and a `properties` value so we do not gain any direct benefit by splitting the two values from each other.
+Reading the Object's shape sill benefits as it does not depend on the `properties` value and reading the shape is a common operation due to prototype property access caching, but whether that is a worthwhile benefit remains to be seen.

 ## Rows for the Row God, Columns for the Column Throne!

 So that was Arrays and Objects.
 These are the most common objects, so it makes sense to put some effort into these.
 But surely I won't ask for the same work to be put into every kind of object?
-Surely I don't want to create a separate in-memory database table for each kind of object?
+Or do I really want to create a separate in-memory database for each kind of object?

 Yes!
 That is exactly what I want!
 As long as performance measurements show that it makes at least some sense, rows and columns is what I want to do.
 The more